acg-team/nextflow-pvacseq/docs/usage.md

 #### **`vep_plugins`**
 - If `vep_plugins` is not provided, the pipeline will download the required plugins automatically.
-- If you rerun the pipeline without specifying `vep_plugins`, it will detect the already downloaded plugins and fail due to conflicting directory states.
-- To avoid this issue, specify the downloaded plugin directory in subsequent runs using the `vep_plugins` parameter.
+- Specify the downloaded plugin directory in subsequent runs using the `vep_plugins` parameter.

 #### **`vep_cache` and `vep_cache_version`**
 - **When `vep_cache_version` is provided but `vep_cache` is not**:
   - The pipeline will attempt to download the specified cache version.
-  - The same logic as `vep_plugins` applies: specify the cache directory (`vep_cache`) on reruns to avoid download conflicts.
 - **When `vep_cache_version` is not provided but `vep_cache` is specified**:
   - The pipeline will fail because it cannot infer the cache version from the directory.
 - **When neither `vep_cache_version` nor `vep_cache` is provided**: